andrew/ultimate-awesome/README.md

 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-prediction-markets](https://github.com/0xperp/awesome-prediction-markets) - Awesome Prediction Markets.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
+- [Awesome-Ai-Tools](https://github.com/aliammari1/Awesome-Ai-Tools) - Curated collection of 100+ AI tools designed to enhance productivity and creativity, featuring live demos and APIs for developers.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-generative-engine-optimization](https://github.com/amplifying-ai/awesome-generative-engine-optimization) - Curated resources for Generative Engine Optimization (GEO): guides, tools & research to boost visibility in AI-powered search engines.
 - [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.